yesh967/Employee_management_service/README.md

 # Requirements
 For building and running the application you need:

-JDK 1.8
+JDK 1.8,
-Maven
+Maven,
-IDE for example like intellij or ecllipse postgres postman
+IDE for example like intellij or ecllipse, postgres, postman

 # Running the application locally